duinoWitchery/hd44780/examples/ioClass/hd44780_pinIO/README.md

 hd44780_pinIO examples
 =======================

-The examples included in this directory are for the hd44780_pinIO i/o class.
+The examples included in this directory are for the hd44780_pinIO i/o class.<br>
 The hd44780_pinIO i/o class is used to control an LCD using direct Arduino pin connections.

 #### The following examples are included: